Vacation rentals in Milwaukee

 Guests agree: these stays are highly rated for location, cleanliness, and more.

-Bay View MKE Hideaway - with Parking!
+Beautiful Bay View MKE Flat - w/parking!

 Private East Side Milwaukee flat with fenced yard